Mikhail Sheremet: Legislative activity

 From 2016 to 2019, during the term of office of a deputy of the State Duma of the VII convocation, he co-authored 136 legislative initiatives and amendments to draft federal laws.

-Controversies

-Beating a disabled person
+Legal issues

-In February 2019, Sheremet himself denied all charges, stating that he was far from the victim, Igor Nikitenko.
+In February 2019, Sheremet was accused of beating a disabled person.
+He himself denied all charges, stating that he was far from the victim, Igor Nikitenko.
 In turn, Sheremet said that the visitor not only hit him, but also doused him with green stuff.
 The police were called to the scene.
 Currently, the Investigative Committee of Russia is examining the circumstances of the incident.